 Unique Value Proposition and Differentiation

-Differentiation is a crucial strategy for standing out in a crowded market, particularly when marketing complex products.
+Differentiation is crucial for standing out in a crowded market, particularly when marketing complex products.
 Crafting a compelling Unique Value Proposition (UVP) is integral to this process.

 A. Definition of Unique Value Proposition (UVP)